wendyverdonk93/docs/content/integrations/plugins/shopware6/_index.md

 weight: 120
 title_short: "Shopware 6"
 description_short: "Easily integrate MultiSafepay payment solutions into your Shopware 6 webshop with the free plugin."
 description: "**This release should not be used on live/production environments, as it may contain bugs and/or limited functionality.
-It does not contain our full range of features and or functionalities as Shopware 6 is also still in Early Access mode.**
+It does not contain our full range of features and or functionalities as Shopware 6 is currently in the latest testing phase.
+The latest 6.1 build has not yet been released.**

 Easily integrate MultiSafepay payment solutions into your Shopware 6 webshop with the free plugin.